What is Heroin?

 Consequently, the length of time someone abuses heroin, how he or she uses, and the amount will all be essential factors in how dependent the brain and body are.
 These factors will also dictate the severity and duration of withdrawal symptoms.

 The most common heroin withdrawal symptoms can include:

 - Muscle spasms in the legs (which cause them to kick)

 - Aches and pains in the muscles and joints

 - Extreme restlessness

 - Abdominal cramps

-These more severe ones should be medically assisted because they can put the person at additional risk for medical complications.
-Some of the symptoms to watch out for are:
+These more severe ones should require medical assistance because they can put the person at additional risk for medical complications.
+Some of the symptoms to watch out for are…

 - Dehydration (continuous vomit or diarrhea)